Gatka: Influence on Defendu

 The Defendu system devised by Captain William E. Fairbairn and Captain Eric Anthony Sykes borrowed methodologies from Gatka, jujutsu, Chinese martial arts and "gutter fighting".
 This method was used to train soldiers in close-combat techniques at the Commando Basic Training Centre at Achnacarry in Scotland.

+International Gatka Federation

+International Gatka Federation was founded in 1982.
+11th Indian Gatka Championship was played in 2023.
+1st World Gatka Championship was held in 1987 and 1st European Gatka Championship was held in 2005.